 It's easy to get caught up in always building bigger, cooler more complex thingmajigs.
 Sometimes we forget our roots, take Unit Testing for exmaple, there's numerous frameworks and doodahs to facilitate that, but how slim and still provide value could it be.
 Over a cup of hot cacao I decided to find out.
-Here's the result:

 #light